 In most case, tonsil stones do not cause any signs and symptoms and often goes unnoticed.

-Your doctor will be able to diagnose tonsil stones with a physical exam as they can cause swelling and inflammation in your tonsils.
+Your doctor will be able to medical advice diagnosis includes a physical exam as they can cause swelling and inflammation in your tonsils.

 While this selling can also be due to sore throat or strep throat, to confirm the diagnosis, your doctor will order other tests as well.